bth123/mcf-ansi-highlighter/README.md

 # MCF ansi highlighter

 ## Website problems
-“As of right now, I am encountering difficulties with updating the site.
+As of right now, I am encountering difficulties with updating the site.
 If you want to use the latest highligter version you can [install](https://github.com/bth123/mcf-ansi-highlighter?tab=readme-ov-file#python) it on your pc.

 ## The Highlighter compared to Syntax mcfunction
 1.